exakat/exakat/docs/Rules.rst

 From the RFC : ``Currently the precedence of '.', '+' and '-' operators are equal.
 Any combination of these operators are simply evaluated left-to-right``.

 This is counter-intuitive though: you rarely want to add or subtract concatenated strings which in general are not numbers.
-However, given PHPs capability of seamlessly converting an integer to a string, concatenation of these values is desired.``
+However, given PHP's capability of seamlessly converting an integer to a string, concatenation of these values is desired.``

 .. code-block:: php